-^{} Scazonic, or halting, iambics; a choliambic (a lame, halting iambic) differs from the iambic Senarius in always having a spondee or trochee for its last foot; the fifth foot, to avoid shortness of metre, being generally an iambic.
+\ Scazonic, or halting, iambics; a choliambic (a lame, halting iambic) differs from the iambic Senarius in always having a spondee or trochee for its last foot; the fifth foot, to avoid shortness of metre, being generally an iambic.
 See Fables of Babrias, translated by Rev. James Davies.
 Lockwood, 1860.
 Preface, p.
 27.

-[†] See Dr. Bentley's Dissertations upon the Epistles of Phalaris.

-[‡] Dr. Bentley's Dissertations on the Epistles of Phalaris, and Fables of Æsop examined.
-By the Honourable Charles Boyle.

-made a veritable collection of fables by printing from a MS. contained in the Vatican library several fables never before published.
+See Dr. Bentley's Dissertations upon the Epistles of Phalaris. ‡ Dr. Bentley's Dissertations on the Epistles of Phalaris, and Fables of Æsop examined.
+By the Honourable Charles collection of his fables in choliambic metre found in a MS. in the Bodleian Library at Oxford.
+Francesco de Furia, a learned Italian, contributed further testimony to the correctness of the supposition that Babrias had made a veritable collection of fables by printing from a MS. contained in the Vatican library several fables never before published.
 In the year 1844, however, new and unexpected light was thrown upon this subject.
-A veritable copy of Babrias was found in a manner as singular as were the MSS. of Quinctilian's Institutes, and of Cicero's Orations by Poggio in the monastery of St. Gall A.D.
+A veritable copy of Babrias was found in a manner as singular as were the MSS. of Quinctilian's Institutes, and of Cicero's Orations by Poggio in the monastery of St. Gall, A.D.
 1416.
-M. Menoides, at the suggestion of M. Villemain, Minister of Public Instruction to King Louis Philippe, had been entrusted with a commission to search for ancient MSS., and in carrying out his instructions he found a MS. at the convent of St. Laura, on Mount Athos, which proved to be a copy of the long suspected and wished-for choliambic version of Babrias.
-This MS. was found to be divided into two books, the one containing a hundred and twenty-five, and the other ninety-five fables.
-This discovery attracted very general attention, not only as confirming, in a singular manner, the conjectures so boldly made by a long chain of critics, but as bringing to light valuable literary treasures tending to establish the reputation, and to confirm the antiquity and authenticity of the great mass of Æsopian Fable.
-The Fables thus recovered were soon published.
-They found a most worthy editor in the late distinguished Sir George Cornewall Lewis, and a translator equally qualified for his task, in the Reverend James Davies, M.A., sometime a scholar of Lincoln College, Oxford, and himself a relation of their English editor.
-Thus, after an eclipse of many centuries, Babrias shines out as the earliest, and most reliable collector of veritable Æsopian Fables.
+M. Menoides, at the suggestion of M. Villemain, Minister of Public Instruction to King Louis Philippe, had been entrusted with a commission to search for ancient MSS., and in carrying out his instructions he found a MS. at the convent of St. Laura, on Mount Athos, which proved to he a copy of the longsuspected and wished-for choliambic version of Babrias.
+This MS. was found to be divided into two books, the one containing a hundred and twenty-five. and the other ninety-five fables.
+This discovery attracted very general attention, not only as confirming, in a singular manner, the conjectures so boldly made by a long chain of critics, but as bringing to light valuable literary treasures tending to establish the reputation, and to confirm the antiquity and authenticity of the great mass of Æsopian Fable: The Fables thus recovered were soon published.
+They found a most worthy editor in the late distinguished Sir George Cornewall Lewis, and a translator equally qualified for his task, in the Reverend James Davies

+M.A., sometime a scholar of Lincoln College, Oxford, and himself a relation of their English editor.
+Thus, after an eclipse of many centuries, Babrias shines out as the earliest and most reliable collector of veritable Æsopian Fables.